Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • This is a stress response to uncomfortable conditions

-• Check your tank temperature against axolotl water temperature guidelines immediately
+• Check your tank temperature against axolotl water temperature guidelines promptly

 2. Poor Water Quality